 Aim for an average of 4 minutes per expression.
 Feel free to break them up.
 Those muscles get exhausted, and we don't want your face to freeze that way.
 (Yeah, my mom always said that too!)

-How To Play With The Four Elements Of Expression
+How To Play With The five Elements Of Expression

 Experiment with the five core emotions first: